michaeltucker1/michaeltucker1/README.md

 ## About
-- A University student with experience in React, Python and Java
+- A University student with experience in React, Python, Java and Clojure.
+Additional exposure too designing, devloping and testing machine learning models.